Meet our nurses

 What are the rewards for nurses in this area?

 We work closely with many disciplines and with other hospitals, including the North Middlesex, the Royal Free, University College and Great Ormond Street.
-Treatments and survival rates have improved; so many of our children with complex needs live longer using various technologies and therefore part of our role is to support them into school life and often help them with transitioning into adult care services.
+Treatments and survival rates have improved and as so many of our children with complex needs live longer using various technologies, part of our role is to support them into school life and help them transition into adult care services.
 It is helpful for us to see that these children, with the right support, can achieve a good quality of life.

 You've won awards for the team you lead?